 At this point, you might also want to consider adjusting block annotations.

-the Type menu.
+Fixed-step from the Type

-discrete (no continuous states) from
+discrete (no continuous states) from the

 Click OK to close the Model Configuration Parameters dialog box.